 - 6.1.1.
 All Ranked iRacing.com races are typically available for registration 30 minutes prior to the start of the event. - 6.1.2.
-A timer is visible in the iRacing.com Members Website Race Panel counting down to the start of the race session. - 6.1.3.
+A race start timer is present for each race event, counting down to the start of the race session. - 6.1.3.
 Anytime between the opening of registration and 2 minutes prior to the session start time, drivers may withdraw from the race session without Race Points or iRating penalty. - 6.1.4.
 Withdrawing from a Ranked race session with 2 minutes or fewer left on the countdown timer may result in a forfeit. - 6.1.5.
 Drivers who forfeit a race will be credited with a last-place finish and earn O Race Points for that race.
 The race will also be counted in the Race Week Average [See Race Week Points, Section 5.6.1.2]. - 6.1.6.
 Drivers who forfeit a race will be credited with a last-place finish and this will be reflected in their iRating by a change equal to a last place finish.